nadyaputriast/Optimize_Scheduling_Employee/README.md

 The scheduling assumptions include:

-- **Seven shift per week, that each shift work for five consecutive days.**
+- **There are seven shift per week, that each shift work for five consecutive days.**
--
 - **Minimum CSR requirements for each shift based on historical call volume data.**
 - **Employees are not allowed to work more than five consecutive days.**